OasisLMF/ODS_OpenExposureData/OpenExposureData/6_OED_Financial_Details_Primary.rst

 If the special condition financial terms vary by policy, then a different CondNumber should be used for each unique set of terms.
 However, the **CondTag** should not vary for each **CondNumber**, and the locations should be tagged with **CondTag** only once per location in the location file.

+There is one exception to this rule where there are multiple heirarchal conditions on the same location.
 The order in which special conditions apply is specified through the **CondPriority** field in the account input file: if multiple special conditions **at different priorities** apply to the same location then multiple rows must be used in the location input file.
 Each location row will be identical apart from **CondTag** and which denote the special conditions grouping applying to the location for each condition.

 See example 4 in the financial structures' examples section for an illustration of how special conditions are specified.